Why Isn’t Your Website Showing Up On Google? 8 Reasons and Solutions

 To make sure that your website hasn’t been blocked from crawling and indexing, check for prohibitions for search robots:

 - in the robots.txt file — the website or its pages are closed by adding User-agent: * (name of the search engine bot) and Disallow: /catalog/ (partial or entire URL of the page to be closed).
 The easiest way to check for prohibitions in robots.txt is to enter the name of your website and then add “/robots/txt” in the search bar.
-The file is located in the root folder of the website on the hosting, but we recommend not to change anything there if you don’t know how to handle such data and call a specialist instead.
+The file is located in the root folder of the website on the hosting, but as a local SEO agency, we recommend not to change anything there if you don’t know how to handle such data and call a specialist instead.

 - in the page code — the website is closed by adding the meta tag <meta name=“googlebot” content=“noindex, nofollow”/> to the <head> of the page.
 To check if this tag is on your website’s pages, go to the page code (right-click on any empty space on the page and then click “View Source”), press ctrl+F, and enter this tag in the line that appears.